 Add the feature

-⭐️ Keep in mind, you can add the feature multiple times and associating each instance with a different attendee group helps make sure different attendee types end up in the right rooms.
-Each Video Rooms feature can have as many rooms as you'd like.
+⭐️ Keep in mind, adding the feature multiple times and associating each instance with a different attendee group helps make sure different attendee types end up in the right rooms.
+Each Video Rooms feature can have as many rooms as you like.

-⭐ Keep in mind, you can't record Video Room sessions don't have a recording feature.
+⭐ Keep in mind, Video Room sessions don't have a recording feature.

 Click Save Changes when you finish updating the settings.

-Name - This is the name of the room that attendees will see in the Event App.
-Remember that rooms are typically topic-based, and you can add as many as you need.
-If you need more than one room per topic, make sure you clearly number or otherwise tell attendees the difference between each room.
+Name - This is the name as it appears in the Event App.
+Rooms are typically topic-based, and if you need more than one room per topic, make sure you clearly number or otherwise tell attendees the difference between each room.

-Enable Room - This lets you keep a room closed until you're ready to let attendees in.
-If you don't want attendees to join the room right away, set the Enable Room toggle to 'No'.
-If you toggle Enable Room to 'No', attendees can still see the room but won't be able to join, and a message will display explaining that the room is unavailable.
+Enable Room - If you don't want attendees to join the room right away, set this toggle to 'No'.
+When a room is inactive, attendees can still find the room, and a message displays explaining that the room is unavailable.

 Icon - Select an icon or add a custom image to the room.
 We highly recommend adding an image that helps attendees understand the room's purpose.
 Images should be unique to each room topic.

-Description - This is a text description that appears to attendees below the room's name.
+Description - This is a text description that appears below the room's name.
 The description should help attendees understand what to expect in as few words as possible.

-Moderators - Add up to three people from your event's attendee list as Moderators.
+Moderators - Add up to three people from your attendee list as moderators.
 Make sure you've added them to the event!
-We'll talk about what Moderators can do later in this guide.
+We'll discuss what moderators can do later in this guide.

 ⚠️ Caution, if you’re concerned that a room topic may be controversial, we highly recommend adding at least one Moderator.

-Internal Links - Link the room to other features in your event, such as Agenda sessions.
-For example, if you're setting up breakout rooms for sessions, search for and add the session(s) here.
-Attendees viewing the session's page in the Agenda feature can join the room directly from there.
-See our Internal Links article for a full list of items that use Internal Links.
+Internal Links - Link the room to other features and items, such as speaker profiles.
+For example, if you're setting up breakout rooms for sessions, search for and add the session's speakers here.
+Attendees viewing the speaker's profile in the Event App can join the room directly from there.
+Refer to our article about Internal Links for a full list of items that use Internal Links.

 ⭐️ Keep in mind, internally linked items don't appear in the Video Rooms feature – only on the item the room was linked to.

-Click Save Changes when you're finished, and you're done making the room!
+Click Save Changes to finalize creating the room.
 Repeat this process for as many rooms as you need.

-After you've added at least one room, you can take several actions from the Video Rooms page:
+After you've added at least one room, you can manage Video Rooms in the following ways: